Buying a home is a massive achievement. But it will feel even better if you’re confident you got a good deal.

 Armed with this information, you should begin to get a sense of how close your offer needs to be to the listed asking price.

-If it hasn’t, you can decide whether or not to increase it – provided, of course, you’ve got the funds available to pay a higher asking price (and to pay the required 10% deposit, which is due if and when you exchange contracts further down the line).
+If it hasn’t, you can decide whether or not to increase it – provided, of course, you’ve got the funds available to pay a higher asking price.

 If you don’t want to or can’t increase your offer, you can try to negotiate with the estate agent.

-The main bargaining chip at your disposal is that you’re a first-time buyer.
-That means you don’t have a property to sell, so you are not in a property chain.
+The main bargaining chip at your disposal is if you’re a first-time buyer or have already sold a property.

-That can be very attractive to a seller if they in turn are trying to secure their next property and want to sell their existing one quickly.
+If you're not in a property chain, this can be very attractive to a seller.
+They're trying to secure their next property and want to sell their existing one quickly.

-In fact, escaping the constrictions of a property chain might be attractive enough for the seller to tell their agent to accept a lower offer than one from someone who is in a chain.
+This might be enough for the seller to accept a lower offer than one from another buyer who's in a chain.